Hotels near Southwest Georgia Academy

 Which hotels near Southwest Georgia Academy offer free breakfast?

-Which hotels near Southwest Georgia Academy have laundry facilities?
+Which hotels near Southwest Georgia Academy have an indoor pool?

-Which hotels near Southwest Georgia Academy have a pool?
+Which hotels near Southwest Georgia Academy are pet-friendly?

 Which hotels near Southwest Georgia Academy have suites or extra space?